 Aircraft speed – wind speed = ground speed 45kts – 50kts = -5kts

 That’s a negative 5 knots of ground speed!
 The headwind is faster than the airplane’s speed through the air.
-The airplane still flies just fine (it doesn’t care that there’s a strong headwind), but when you look down at the ground, you will be moving backwards.
+The airplane still flies just fine (it doesn’t care that there’s a strong headwind, it only cares about the speed of the air flowing over the wings), but when you look down at the ground, you will be moving backwards.
 EEEK!

 Here’s a video demonstrating this.
 These guys achieve several seconds of zero ground speed and a little bit of negative ground speed.
 Backwards Flying!

 When pilots and dispatchers plan flights, we take a very close look at the high altitude winds.
 The weather chart below shows the location of “jet streams” (the green lines) in North America and the Atlantic.
 Jet streams are narrow bands of strong winds.
 During winter in the northern hemisphere, they can reach as high as 200 knots.
 If I’m crossing the Atlantic ocean eastbound to Europe, I want to fly close to the jet stream so I get a nice push to save time and fuel.
 Flying the other direction, I want to stay away from these strong winds.

 Wind Speed vs. Altitude

 Wind speeds and direction can change quite a bit as we change altitude.
 Airline dispatchers look at the winds aloft forecasts for several different altitudes to find the best combination of routing and altitude for each flight.